UCL-CCS/Nbed/README.md

 nbed(...)
 ```

+This function will output a qubit Hamiltonian suitable for the backend specified by the `output` argument.

 ### Command Line Interface
 Installing this package also exposes a command line tool `nbed`, which can be used in two ways.
 Firstly, you can provide a YAML config file.